eenewbsauce/my-resume/README.md

 **Red Hat (IBM), Remote**

+With millions of individual marketing engagements across all Red Hat web properties, there was a need to aggregate this data by customer account.
+The resulting dashboard greatly improved marketers ability to target existing and potential accounts.

 - Currently working as a full stack engineer on an account-based marketing platform deployed on Open Shift
 - The UI is built with an emphasis on component driven development and is heavily unit and end to end tested
-- The app entensively uses MongoDB aggregations and queries, MySQL stored procedures, and RPC
+- The app extensively uses MongoDB aggregations and queries, MySQL stored procedures, and RPC
 - I have created repeatable processes for scaffolding API endpoints, middleware, components, pages, and unit tests
 - I am responsible for many domains including UI architecture, API development, and DevOps